Program Director: Visual Arts

 Darryl J. Hoffman

-Program Director Music
+Program Director: Music

-Darryl J. Hoffman Is a Bronx, NY native composer, currently based in Chicago.
+Darryl J. Hoffman Is a Bronx, NY native composer and lives in New York.
 With his life long love for music, he developed a curiosity for sound and began creating at the age of 13.
 His resume of compositions include works on Kansas City Ballet for choreographer Stephanie Martinez, in collaboration with cellist, Desiree Miller.
 Visceral Dance Chicago's "Synapse", choreographed by Nick Pupillo.
 Danceworks Chicago with choreography by Owen Scarlet.
 Minnesota Dance Theatre, for choreographer, Darwin Black.
 Three Philadanco works choreographed by Anthony Burrell & Christopher Huggins.
 Works for Hubbard Street Dance Chicago & Ballet X, Choreographed by Rena Butler.
 As well as full compositions for both Ebony Williams’ pieces entitle “Title lX” & “Victoria”, which premiered at Jacob’s Pillow in August of 2019.
 In 2020 he collaborated with Rena Butler and BalletX for their Works and Process at the Guggenheim Virtual Commissions.
 He is the director of music for Regional Dance America's 2020 choreographic virtual intensive.

 As Darryl continues to live in his gift, he intends to shape the culture of dance with his sound, while continuing to contribute in other aspects of the arts.